Wintermute0110/plugin.program.AEL.dev/KGDB.md

 ## 2.3 Game/ROM file names

 You can choose the filenames you want for your ROMs and Kodi and the scrapers will do their best to correctly deal with your game.
 However, in order to maximize your experience with the game library it is recommended that your ROMs for cartridge-based platforms follow the **No-Intro** naming convention.
-For optical media-based platforms it is recommended to follow the **Redump** naming convention.
+For optical media-based platforms it is recommended to follow the **Redump** or **Trurip** naming conventions.
 No-Intro and Redump file names include the game region and the game languages which will improve the scraping of your ROMs.
 ```
 # Examples of No-Intro ROM file names
 Super Mario World (Europe) (Rev 1).zip